Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Topological invariants and stable classifications

 \subsubsection{Threefold Symmetry}

-In 3-fold symmetric superconductors, the 2-fold fixed points $M$, $M'$, and $M''$ of 6-fold symmetric superconductors do not exist.
-Additionally, the 3-fold fixed points $K$ and $K'$ are not related by twofold symmetry (see Fig.~\ref{fig:Brillouin_zones}d), and need to be differentiated by respective invariants, defined as
+In threefold symmetric superconductors, the twofold fixed points $M$, $M'$, and $M''$ of sixfold symmetric superconductors do not exist.
+Additionally, the threefold fixed points $K$ and $K'$ are not related by twofold symmetry (see Fig.~\ref{fig:Brillouin_zones}d), and need to be differentiated by respective invariants, defined as